-- Clear evidence of a firm intention and ability to develop the enterprise
+- Clear evidence of a firm intention and ability to develop the enterprise - Functional need - Clear evidence that the enterprise is planned on a sound financial basis

-- Functional need - Clear evidence that the enterprise is planned on a sound financial basis - Need could not be met by another existing dwelling or any other existing accommodation in the area - Other normal planning requirements are satisfied
+- Need could not be met by another existing dwelling or any other existing accommodation in the area - Other normal planning requirements are satisfied

 In regard to the functional requirement for the dwelling the applicant states that this is required to allow for biosecurity, 24 hour management of the facilities and also to prevent vandalism and theft.
 There are no other buildings on the site that could provide alternative accommodation to that proposed and the applicant refers to the prohibitive costs of existing dwellings in the locality.
 It is understood that the fish species reared at the site will be valuable and that as a result it is reasonable to require substantial security for the site.
+A rapid response is required to monitor the equipment and deal with common problems such as predators and to monitor oxygen and water levels in the ponds.
 The operation of the angling uses may require an on-site presence due to the hours of use which will include night time fishing.
 However this part of the business will not commence for 5 years due to the lengthy set up phase where the lakes will be stocked with fish.
-Further information is being sought from the applicant in regard to the functional need for a dwelling on the site.
+It is considered that the proposed development would be very labour intensive and that a key worker should be readily available on the site at all times and the functional test has been met.